 - If you have a young or at-risk person in your household, consider storing guns outside your home with a friend or family member who’s not prohibited from possessing a firearm.
 Other off-site options include a shooting range, storage facility, or even your local police station thanks to Utah’s Safe Harbor Law.

 - If off-site storage isn’t an option, the next safest approach is to ensure all firearms in the home are locked securely in a safe or lock box with the key or combination kept away from someone who’s at risk and the ammunition stored separately.
-The state of Utah is offering a rebate of up to $100 toward a safe or lock box for concealed carry permit holders.

 - Trigger and cable locks aren’t adequate on their own but can be used as a temporary measure, or in combination with a secure gun safe.
 Intermountain is working to help distribute cable locks to healthcare facilities in our region.
 If you’re interested in a free supply for your clinic, hospital, or pharmacy, visit Intermountain's Zero Suicide website and click on the gun lock order form.